Multi-Token Prediction via Self-Distillation: Methodology

 \section{Methodology}

 In \cref{sec:prelim-ntp} through \cref{sec:prelim-mtpo2} we motivate and define our novel MTP LM training objective in an abstract manner and in \cref{sec:prelim-inference} we discuss how to perform inference using this kind of model.
+We also provide a formalization of how to perform a training step using our method in \cref{alg:singleshot-online-train-step}.
 Then in \cref{sec:impl} we discuss specific aspects of our method in more concrete, implementation focused terms with accompanying visualizations.